cjaganmohan/cjaganmohan.github.io/_pages/research.md

 ## Research Statement
 AI-based software systems are increasingly used across application domains.
 However, one of the critical challenges continues to be the reliability and correctness of AI-based systems.
 Unlike traditional software systems where humans write the logic (deterministic), AI-based systems derive their logic based on a dataset (data-driven) and often exhibit stochastic behavior.
 Thus, existing testing techniques cannot be directly used to test AI-based software systems.

 The broader goal of my research work is ***AI Assurance***.
-My current research focuses on studying assurance challenges (**Explainability, Fairness, Generalizability, and Trustworthiness**) in the AI-based software sytems and developing approaches to address those challenges.
+My current research focuses on studying assurance challenges (**Explainability, Fairness, Generalizability, and Trustworthiness**) in AI-based software systems and developing approaches to address those challenges.

 ## Current Project